 HC·H2 | Helmholtz Hydrogen Cluster

-Hydrogen can play an important role in the solution of how we can supply the world with energy without harming the climate.
-As a fuel for vehicles, ships, and airplanes.
-As an energy carrier in cities and villages, ensuring that electricity continues to flow from the socket when photovoltaic systems are in the dark and the wind turbines are not turning.
-And as an important feedstock for energy-intensive industry, such as steel and the chemical industry.
+Hydrogen can be an important part of the solution for supplying the world with energy without harming the climate.
+As a fuel for large vehicles, ships and aeroplanes.
+As an energy carrier that ensures that electricity flows even when photovoltaic systems are in the dark and wind turbines are not turning.
+And as an important feedstock for energy-intensive industries such as chemicals and steel.

 How is hydrogen produced?

-The starting point is typically water (H2O), which is available everywhere and consists of hydrogen (H2) and oxygen (O2).
-Anyone who wants to split water into its constituents, hydrogen and oxygen, has to use energy.
-The main method for splitting is electrolysis.
-It is important that the energy used for electrolysis comes from renewable energy sources such as solar, wind, or hydraulic energy.
+The starting point is usually water (H2O), which consists of hydrogen (H2) and oxygen (O2).
+If you want to split water into its components hydrogen and oxygen, you have to use energy.
+The main method of separation is electrolysis.
+It is important that the energy for electrolysis comes from renewable sources such as solar, wind or water energy.

 Only hydrogen produced from green energy is sustainable.
 If hydrogen and oxygen are then recombined, they react to form water and release energy.
 It is this released energy that we aim to use.